liyu1990/data/README.md

-Datasets for signed networks, train and test datasets are random splitted.
+Datasets for signed networks, train and test datasets are randomly splitted.